This program is available at the Springfield - Leffel Lane location.

 Prior to entering EMS 1131, the student must meet the following entrance requirements:

-Pass COMPASS or ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).
+Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).

 Complete MST 1105 and BIO 1105 with a C or better.

 Complete criminal background check requirements.

 Complete drug screen requirement if required by assigned clinical agency.

 Prior Learning Assessment Students who have prior education or training equivalent to the paramedic course of study may demonstrate knowledge acquisition and practical skill competency in a series of steps that may absolve the student from attendance at the formalized paramedic sequence of classes.
 Contact the EMS Program Coordinator for more information on this Prior Learning Assessment policy.

 Students must have a high school diploma or its equivalent.
 In addition, each student must take reading, writing and math placement tests and may need to take college preparatory courses if indicated by placement testing scores.

 Technical Standards All students accepted into the Emergency Medical Services programs must be able to meet the General Knowledge and Skills Requirements of EMS Personnel with or without reasonable accommodations.
 These requirements are linked to this program page on the College's website and are also provided to students via the EMS Policy Manual.
 Students are required to sign a form indicating they have reviewed these requirements and submit that form to the EMS Program Coordinator when they enter the program.